thusoy/remosh/README.md

     POST localhost?id=secretpassword

-Granted that the user running remoted has the privileges to do so, naturally.
+Granted that the user running remosh has the privileges to do so, naturally.

 Installation